 - Wardrooms and berthing space: The walls and ceiling of auxiliary ships constructed before the 1980s contained asbestos.
 The risk of airborne asbestos fibers was higher if the ship was older.

-- Turrets and large guns: These equipment were lined with asbestos insulation and the veterans who were involved in repairing or loading the turrets faced asbestos exposure.
-The materials such as gloves used for handling turrets were also made of asbestos fabric.
+- Turrets and large guns: This equipment was lined with asbestos insulation, and the veterans who were involved in repairing or loading the turrets faced asbestos exposure.
+The materials, such as gloves used for handling turrets, were also made of asbestos fabric.

 Have You Been Exposed to Asbestos on the USS Chewaucan (AOG-50)?